-Live Well has a way of throwing development opportunities at me in the same way that GSK did… most recently by delivering refresher training for our community health entrepreneurs (CHE).
-I’d planned to observe the training, but due to staff illness, I stepped in to work with Salome, one of our sales officers, to deliver the training.
+Live Well has a way of throwing development opportunities at me in the same way that GSK did… most recently in the form of delivering refresher training for our community health entrepreneurs (CHE).
+I’d planned to observe the training, but due to staff illness, I stepped in to work with sales officer Salome, to deliver the training instead.

 Our CHE community includes some really inspirational individuals.
 Spending lots of time out in the field looking at operational issues as well as the recent training has given me a chance to get to know them a bit better.
 So I thought I’d introduce some of them and the realities of the compounds in a bit more detail.

 Most of our CHEs have another source of income in addition to being a Live Well CHE.
-It’s very common for people to have multiple income streams, with about 80% of all Zambians working in the informal sector (cash in hand, no fixed hours).
+It’s very common for people to have multiple income streams, with about 80% of all Zambians working in the informal sector (cash in hand, no fixed hours, seasonally variable).
 Lots of our CHE are community health volunteers or tap attendants.
 Others have subsistence farms, or are involved in selling other goods.
-Many will have different jobs throughout the year, with seasonal farming being a hugely significant factor in the Zambian economy.
+Many will have different jobs throughout the year, with farming having a hugely significant role in the Zambian economy.